 While conducting a global cash flow analysis is a necessary part of your underwriting, it introduces a number of new opportunities for mistakes to be made, and you must be careful to get it right.
 If not, you may end up double-counting revenue or assets, which can result in overstating the cashflow.

 The most common error is probably in accounting for Dividends/Distributions, including them in the owner’s Cashflow Available for Debt Service figure without deducting them from the business’s EBITDA.

 Another common scenario arises when a business owner has two businesses that feed off of each other, which must be taken into account.
 If one of the owner’s businesses is fueling another, the businesses may be too intertwined for you to fully understand how much cashflow either of them is generating.
 This could easily cause you to overestimate the cashflow of both of the businesses.

 How FISCAL can Help

-If you are concerned about the accuracy of your current global calculations in financial statement spreading, or simply tired of fighting with Excel to make sure you don’t miss anything in basic formulas for global cash flow, FISCAL SPREADING may be the perfect option.
-Providing you with consistent worksheets, flexible global cash flow analysis templates and much more, allow FISCAL to be your go-to solution for calculating the true cashflow for deals of all shapes and sizes.
+If you are concerned about the accuracy of your current global calculations in financial spreading, or simply tired of fighting with Excel to make sure you don’t miss anything in basic formulas for global cash flow, FISCAL SPREADING’s financial spreading software may be the perfect option.
+Providing you with consistent worksheets, flexible global cash flow analysis templates, loan exception tracking, and much more, allow FISCAL to be your go-to solution for calculating the true cashflow for deals of all shapes and sizes.